Closed Bridging Loan Guide – What is a Closed Bridging Loan?

 On the other hand, open bridging loans incur higher interest rates.
 While not being required to delineate an exit strategy at the outset may be more convenient, you’re still expected to declare how you will go about repayment.

 Understand that an open loan is different from a conventional mortgage because you’re not going to make monthly payments until the loan is closed.
+This is the same if you are looking for overseas bridging loans in most countries.

 If you’re considering taking out a closed bridging loan, be prepared to articulate a strong exit route.
 Having that on the ready will speed the approval process along.